Thursday, December 16, 2010

 “That I have one night with you.”
 The feelings of insecurity returned, he was the devil indeed.

-“For my father – Anything,” she bravely injected.
+“For my father – Anything,” she bravely injected, appalled at his suggestion yet unwilling to consider the alternative.

-“Come then…we must hurry.”
+“Come then…we must hurry before despair becomes death.”
 She flew to his side; he held on to her and chanted a few words.
 She gripped the basket tightly as a whirlwind lifted up and whipped at her hair and skirts.
-The talisman on his chest was glowing and throbbing, arcs of light darted out and around them gathering into shimmering dust that swirled about them like a million fireflies until they were outside her father’s house.
+The garde on his chest was glowing and throbbing, arcs of light darted out and around them gathering into shimmering dust that swirled about them like a million fireflies until they were outside her father’s house.

-She opened the door and went in; her father still lay where she had left him looking frail and listless.
-She placed a pot of water over the still burning fire.
+She opened the door and went in; her father still lay where she had left him so many days ago, looking more frail and listless.
+The healer had come and gone, the dirty dishes proof to that.
+She placed a pot of water over the still crackling coals, she fan the coals into a fire throwing more wood over it.
 When she heard the gurgle of the water and the hissing steam of the pot lid, she added the crushed leaves to the pot as the stranger had indicated.
+She could feel his presence in the room, he moved silently about.

 He was in her father’s room, stuffing more pillows under his head he crossed over to the windows and flung them wide open to let the light reach the darkest corners.
 He moved around the room muttering something in a language she didn’t understand.
-He stopped when he heard a step behind him.
+The blue light glowed once again at his throat, he stopped when he heard a step.
 She brought the cooled tea on the tray, and held it while he stirred in the sugar.
 “Thank you, Serena.
-You made it exactly like I would” he said encouragingly.
+You made it exactly as I would” he said encouragingly.
 He went over to the bed and sat down beside her father; held onto the back of his head and forced the liquid between his lips.
-Her father gagged, his eyes now open.
-He was fighting the stranger trying to tilt the contents of the cup onto the floor but the stranger’s strength held him in check.
+Her father gagged, his eyes now open in shock. “usually the smell is enough from the tea, I felt he needed to restore his strength.
+He was fighting the stranger now trying to tip the contents of the cup onto the floor but the stranger’s strength held him in check.

 As if sensing her turbulent and uncertain emotions, he smiled to reassure her, and handed her the empty cup.